cornet3d/crts_ubuntu_14/README.md

+This is a modified version of CRTS working with UHD 3.10 for Ubuntu 14.04 with the Old Liquid DSP

 This documentation was formatted to create the crts-manual.pdf file using Doxygen which doesn't translate super neatly to the github page.